kytvi2p/grid-updates/man/grid-updates.1.md

 :   Retrieve the news feed.
 See the **NEWS** section below.

 -r, \--repair
-:   Maintain or repair the health of the subscription service's URIs.
+:   Maintain the health of Tahoe shares listed in a subscription.

--R, \--repair-list
-:   Retrieve a list of shares and maintain/repair them.

 \--patch-tahoe
 :   Patch the Tahoe-LAFS web console to display the grid-updates news feed in